 Yeti Tundra Series

 Everybody knows of Yeti and their toughness.
 They are tried and tested and can handle extreme conditions with ease.
 The ice life is also very good thanks to the great construction and premium components used.
-However, they are extremely expensive and there are some competing coolers that are as good for much cheaper but they don’t come with the Yeti name.
+However, they are extremely expensive and some competing coolers are as good for much cheaper but they don’t come with the Yeti name.

 Pros: Great cool life via thick insulation, easy gripping, high-quality build construction